Determining the Appropriate Business Entity–Should I Form an LLC or a Corporation?

 What’s in a Name: The importance of the public’s knowledge of your business

-The name of your business can be critically important in attracting customers.
+When you start a business, the name of your business can be critically important in attracting customers.
 But thinking of a great name is only the first step in a surprisingly complex process for registering the name that the public will know your business as.

 The first step is the name of your business entity itself.
 The entity cannot have the same name as another business in the state in which it is organized.
 The staff at the Maryland State Department of Assessments and Taxation, Virginia State Corporation Commission or DC Department of Consumer and Regulatory Affairs will be able to tell you whether the name that you are considering is available.
-If it is, you may register the entity immediately or, alternatively, request that the state or District reserve the name for you for several months.
+If it is, you may register the entity immediately when you start a business or, alternatively, request that the state or District reserve the name for you for several months.

 If you want trademark rights to attach to your business’s name, then you must take additional steps.
 Trademark rights for a name are based on the use of that name in commerce, not on the name’s registration with state agency that governs business entities.
 You can improve your claim to trademark rights by registering the name with the United States Patent and Trademark Office.
 The Intellectual Property practice group at General Counsel, P.C. can help you make that filing and preserve the valuable trademark rights to the name that you created.

 Shouldn’t I Have a Delaware Corporation or Limited Liability Company?

 All fifty states and the District of Columbia authorize the organization of corporations and limited liability companies when you start a business.
 You can have a particular state issue the charter for your business entity even if you do not conduct business in that state or have any connection with that state.
 This concept is most famously demonstrated with the Delaware Corporation, where many Fortune 500 corporations are chartered in Delaware even though their business operations are in other states.